 Each team believes they have unique data requirements, which all need to be added into the data structure.
 Each group adds new fields and values to the database, which makes record management unwieldy and data difficult to use.
 With no governance, you’ll soon see duplication, invalid information, non-standard values, and far more.

 Do you have a single-source-of-truth database that all teams can report from confidently?

 3 - Broken tech stacks

-It is far too easy to add a new widget because it’s “vital”, simply to have it abandoned when it’s too complex or doesn’t provide the value promised by the vendor.
+It is far too easy to add a new widget because it’s “vital”.
+Then, to have it abandoned when it’s too complex or doesn’t provide the value promised.
 Often, companies have multiple solutions that do very similar things.
 On a good day, that’s expensive.
 On a bad day, infrastructure will simply break down leaving vital tools unavailable to your teams.